-Alan R. Walker, www.alanrwalker.com
+Alan R. Walker www.alanrwalker.com

-The short answer is yes, but let me try to convince you using information from foresters and botanists, that the world's forests are thriving better than often portrayed in newsprint and television.
+The short answer is yes, but let me try to convince you using information from foresters and botanists, that the world's forests are thriving better than often portrayed in newsprint and on television.
 Photosynthesis is the best phenomenon to start with, at the heart of how forests and woodlands can expand in several fundamental ways.
 This amazing biochemical engine takes in carbon dioxide from air then strips out the carbon to incorporate that element into the bulk of leaves, branches, stem and roots.
-The roots absorb water then photosynthesis splits molecules of H2O such that its hydrogen goes mostly to combine with carbon and overall oxygen is excreted as a waste gas to the atmosphere.
-Usually there is sufficient water and sunlight for these reactions but carbon dioxide is always in short supply.
-From the perspective of plant growth CO, has become a trace nutrient.
+The roots absorb water then photosynthesis splits molecules of H_2O such that its hydrogen goes mostly to combine with carbon and overall oxygen is excreted as a waste gas to the atmosphere.
+Usually there is sufficient water and sunlight for these reactions, but carbon dioxide is always in short supply.

+From the perspective of plant growth $\mathrm{CO_2}$ has become a trace nutrient.
 Plants evolved in ancient atmospheres rich in this gas and now retain the ability to respond to higher concentrations of it with greater growth.
 That is measured in grams or tonnes (1 million grams = 1 tonne = 1Mg) as increased structural material, mainly cellulose and lignin, the biomass of the plant.
-Doubling the CO2 concentration in a greenhouse full of tomato vines doubles the rate of photosynthesis of the plants.
+Doubling the $\mathrm{CO_2}$ concentration in a greenhouse full of tomato vines doubles the rate of photosynthesis of the plants.
 Horticulturalists often use bottles of this industrial gas.
 Stands of trees grown experimentally in a setup called Free-Air Carbon dioxide Enrichment will increase by mass per unit area, at double the rate of the control stands without this enrichment.
-This type of increase in plant growth, natural or artificial, is called CO2 fertilization.
+This type of increase in plant growth, natural or artificial, is called $\mathrm{CO_2}$ fertilization.

-More CO_2 aggravates the greenhouse effect and since 1900 the world's atmosphere heated overall by over 1.0°C. This varies with latitude: northern zones have heated more than those south of the equator.
+More CO_2 aggravates the greenhouse effect and since 1900 the world's atmosphere heated overall by 1.4°C. This varies with latitude: northern zones have heated more than those south of the equator.
 Speed of chemical reactions increase as the surrounding temperature rises, including photosynthesis, thus potentially accelerating the rate of growth of plants.
 Not in a direct or linear way though, because of interactions with limiting nutrients such as nitrogen and also supply of water.

-Nevertheless, length of season for plant growth expands with warmer climates.
+Nevertheless, the length of season for plant growth expands with warmer climates.
 Sites where this has been studied over large areas using data from satellites to produce maps, together with direct observation of trees at ground level, reveal green leaf for longer each year.
-Researchers call this greening, for deciduous broad-leaf trees at least: leaf-bud starts earlier and leaf-fall starts later.
+For deciduous broad-leaf trees at least, leaf-bud starts earlier and leaf-fall starts later.
 This seasonal (phenological) expansion leads directly to greater growth, as tonnes of woody biomass per hectare of forest.
 Usually this is expressed, for consistency in publications, as mass of carbon rather than wood (weight for weight, fully dry wood comprises about half carbon).
+Also the terms greening and browning of the canopy of forests are used in this context and can be quantified as indicators of tree health.